 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 Tunisia has a rich Christian history.
-It produced the notable church fathers Tertullian and Cyprian and the Christian martyrs Perpetua and Felicity.
+It was the home of notable church fathers Tertullian and Cyprian as well as the Christian martyrs Perpetua and Felicity.
 The third Council of Carthage ratified the New Testament canon in Tunisia in A.D.
-397. However, today Christians make up less than 1 percent of the population.
-Since the Arab Spring uprising, which began in Tunisia, the country has become increasingly democratic, becoming the first government in North Africa to seek to protect religious freedom.
+397. However, there are now few churches or Christians in Tunisia.
+Since the Arab Spring uprising, which began in Tunisia, the country has grown increasingly democratic; the Tunisian government became the first in North Africa to enact religious-freedom reforms.
 But even with a rich Christian history and increased religious freedom, the gospel is opposed by many Muslims and has been slow to take root in modern Tunisia.

-Christian converts from Islam experience persecution from their communities, family members and co-workers.
+Christian converts from Islam and Christians who share the gospel suffer persecution from their communities, family members and co-workers.

 What It Means To Follow Christ In Tunisia: